juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 //picture of a bunch of mouths
 ![bengio_language_model.png]({{site.baseurl}}/assets/bengio_language_model.jpg)

-With those transformations in place we can assure that our net will recive inputs of the same part of the face everytime without any additional noise improving our precision on the final model, the output of this step will be our true training data, finally!
+With those transformations in place, we can assure that our net will receive inputs of the same part of the face every time without any additional noise improving our precision on the final model, the output of this step will be our true training data, finally!

 # Histogram Equalization